Local elections 2025: Hour-by-hour guide to results

 – 9am

-Counting will begin around this time for the remaining two mayoral contests in Cambridgeshire & Peterborough and Hull & East Yorkshire, along with 22 of the 23 local authorities.
+Ballot papers will start to be counted around this time for the remaining two mayoral contests in Cambridgeshire & Peterborough and Hull & East Yorkshire.

+Counting will also get under way in those local authorities that did not begin on Thursday night.

 – 1pm

-The full result is due from Durham, where Labour is currently the largest party but does not have a majority and has been shut out of power for the past four years by a multi-party coalition that includes the Tories, the Liberal Democrats, the Greens and various independents.
+The full result is due for Durham council, where Labour is currently the largest party but does not have a majority and has been shut out of power for the past four years by a multi-party coalition that includes the Tories, the Liberal Democrats, the Greens and various independents.

 Labour will hope to regain full control, but is facing an added challenge this time from Reform.